-The gastrointestinal (GI) tract, also known as the digestive system, provides nutrients to our bodies, enhances our immune response, communicates with our brains and house 100 trillion good and bad bacteria.
+The gastrointestinal (GI) tract, also known as the digestive system, provides nutrients to our bodies, enhances our immune response, communicates with our brains and houses 100 trillion good and bad bacteria.
 Eating a healthy diet can help to improve your organ function and have a healthy microbiome.
 Did you know that, according to Guts UK, 43% of the UK population have experienced digestive problems at some point in their lifetimes?
 If you are having problems, there’s no need to suffer in silence.

 Here’s a top-to-bottom look at nine of the most prevalent digestive conditions, their symptoms, and the most effective treatments available.